mehulagg/gitlab/doc/administration/geo/disaster_recovery/bring_primary_back.md

    former **primary** node.
    1. If [PgBouncer](../../postgresql/pgbouncer.md) was enabled on the former primary node, disable it by editing `/etc/gitlab/gitlab.rb` and running `sudo gitlab-ctl reconfigure`
-   1. You can then set up database replication on the current **primary** node.
+   1. You can then set up database replication on the current **secondary** node.

 If you have lost your original **primary** node, follow the [setup instructions](../setup/index.md) to set up a new **secondary** node.